machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ## Introduction

 Ghostwriter is an AI-powered command-line automation and documentation engine in the Machai ecosystem.
 It scans repository content, detects embedded `@guidance` instructions, and applies GenAI-assisted updates directly to project files.
-Its main benefit is that automation intent lives inside the repository itself, close to the source code, documentation, site pages, configuration, diagrams, and other artifacts it governs, making updates easier to review, repeat, and integrate into everyday delivery workflows.
+Its main benefit is that automation intent lives inside the repository itself, close to the source code, documentation, project site content, configuration, diagrams, and other governed artifacts, making updates easier to review, repeat, and integrate into day-to-day engineering workflows.

 Its conceptual foundation is [Guided File Processing](https://www.machanism.org/guided-file-processing/index.html).
-Rather than depending only on ad hoc prompting, Ghostwriter uses repository-embedded instructions to make project maintenance structured, auditable, and reusable across the full range of project files.
+Rather than relying only on ad hoc prompting, Ghostwriter uses repository-embedded instructions to make project maintenance structured, auditable, reusable, and applicable across the full range of project files.

 ## Overview

 Ghostwriter processes scan targets such as directories, glob patterns, and regular-expression patterns.
-It initializes runtime settings, resolves the project root, loads configuration, selects the active model and execution mode, applies excludes and optional instructions, and then runs guided AI processing across eligible project artifacts.
+It initializes runtime settings, resolves the project root, loads configuration, selects the active model and execution mode, applies excludes and optional instructions, and then runs guided AI processing across eligible repository artifacts.

 In guidance-driven execution, it traverses the repository, extracts embedded directives, prepares project-aware prompts, invokes the configured GenAI backend, and writes generated results back to the working tree.
 In Act mode, it executes reusable prompt templates and can expose controlled tools for file access, web retrieval, REST calls, command execution, and act discovery.